US-Canada border to close late Friday to non-essential trips

 Freeland emphasized truck drivers are critical as they supply grocery stores and medical goods in both directions.
 Much of Canada’s food supply comes from or via the U.S.

 The flow of travelers on the northern border, the world’s longest between two nations, has been relatively open.
-Freeland said crossings can continue in border communities like Campobello, New Brunswick or Port Roberts, British Columbia.
+Freeland said crossings can continue in border communities such as Campobello, New Brunswick.

 “Trade, which is essential, will continue,” Freeland said.
 “Don't make discretionary trips and that is what border officials will be enforcing.”